hatfieldlibrary/tagger/README.md

 ### Production

+The procedure for deploying the application is basic and a bit cumbersome.
+We are on the lookout for a better strategy.

-First, make sure nodejs is installed on the server.
+First, the prerequisites: make sure nodejs is installed on the server.
 It's wise to use the identical nodejs version that you are using in your development environment.

 You need to decide how to manage the application runtime on your server.
 Currently, we use the `forever` CLI to launch and keep the Express application online.
 Install `forever` globally as follows: